Keyboard shortcuts

 Wrangler Environment

-All Cloudflare Workers define a a set of bindings that provision resources such as D1 databases, R2 buckets, KV namespaces, and miscellaneous environment variables.
+All Cloudflare Workers define a set of bindings that provision resources such as D1 databases, R2 buckets, KV namespaces, and miscellaneous environment variables.

 In src/data/main.ts, a basic Wrangler Environment has been defined.